Hard Skills vs Soft Skills: What Do Hiring Managers Prefer?

 But do companies really value soft skills more than hard skills?
 We’re going to take a closer look at this notion, why soft skills are important and how you can focus on building them for the sake of your career.

 First, it’s important to be specific when we’re defining the two types of skills.
+The top in-demand IT skills combine both hard and soft skills, as they're both important to many IT roles and duties in any organization.
 Here’s how we generally categorize them:

 Hard skills are often also called technical skills.
 These include a knowledge base in a specific practice, the ability to apply technical skills (like an accountant does, for example) and IT skills such as programming, data science and the like.
 It can also include more simply hard skills, like how to use a point-of-sale system.
 These skills relate directly and specifically to the role and processes you’re expected to complete.